Charting a course for change

 Big dreams, powered by grit and determination

-Since 1989, there have only been seven women who have attempted the race, one of the world’s most extreme tests of endurance, problem-solving ability, and emotional resilience.
+Since 1989, there have only been eleven women who have attempted the race, one of the world’s most extreme tests of endurance, problem-solving ability, and emotional resilience.
 The 2020 race included a record number of six female skippers entering the race, one of which was Pip.
 Crossing the finish line, Pip became the eighth woman to finish the Vendée Globe in the history of the race.

 As a female in the male-dominated sailing yacht industry, Pip faces constant scrutiny.
 She may be underestimated, but she will not be deterred.

 Pip is empowered and determined — to challenge the status quo, refusing to allow others’ assumptions to hold her back.
 Pip has stored up every “no,” she’s remembered every “can’t be done” and “that’s impossible” she’s heard throughout her career, saving them for this moment.
 Conquering the Vendée Globe, Pip let her determination drive her, breaking down barriers to create meaningful change in the sailing industry and open doors for others.

 It is this spirit, this enduring desire to set a goal, focus, and work dynamically as conditions change to cross the finish line, that drives us at Smartsheet.
 We feel the same determination from you — our customers, the can-doers, who believe anything is possible.